cms-govner/CombineHarvester/README.md

 ## Make the Datacard

-The main script is named "Top_EFT_Maker.py".
-This creates a datacard from an input text file.
+The main script is named "TopEFT_DatacardMaker.py".
+This creates a datacard from our ROOT trees.
 To run it:

     cd CombineHarvester/TopEFT/test
-    python ../scripts/Top_EFT_Maker.py

-Alternatively, a datacard can be made from root files.

-    cd CombineHarvester/TopEFT/test
-    python ../scripts/Root_tester.py
+    python ../scripts/TopEFT_DatacardMaker.py

-The resulting datacard will be created in your current directory (.../test/)
+The resulting datacard will be created in the current directory (.../test/)

 ## Do some fits

 For the full suite of fitting scripts, see https://github.com/cms-govner/EFTFit

-These datacards can be fit with the usual combine commands, but we have a test script to do a simulataneous 4D fit on the four signal processes (ttZ, ttW, ttH, tZq).
-It first makes a workspace, then does a MultiDimFit.
-To run it (from "test"):
+To quickly transfer the datacard to that diretory for fitting, use:

-    source ../scripts/4DFit.csh
+    source ../scripts/transfer.csh

-Note there are two places toward the end of the output that give the best fit mus.
-This is because an increase in verbosity is required to spit out the uncertainties.